-- utilizing an investment model that focuses on security selection and allocates capital to assets that balance a range of mortgage-related risks; - constructing and actively managing a hybrid investment portfolio consisting primarily of Agency RMBS and, to a lesser extent, non-Agency RMBS, designed to: - take advantage of opportunities in the Agency RMBS market by acquiring Agency RMBS on a leveraged basis; and - take advantage of opportunities in the non-Agency residential mortgage market by purchasing investment grade and non-investment grade non-Agency RMBS, including senior and subordinated securities;
+- utilizing an investment model that focuses on security selection and allocates capital to assets that balance a range of mortgage-related risks; - constructing and actively managing a hybrid investment portfolio consisting primarily of Agency RMBS and, to a lesser extent, non-Agency RMBS, designed to: - take advantage of opportunities in the Agency RMBS market by acquiring Agency RMBS on a leveraged basis; and

-- opportunistically acquiring and managing other mortgage- and real estate-related assets, such as MSRs, CRTs, CMBS, and residential mortgage loans, that we would hold for appreciation and/or current income; and - opportunistically mitigating our interest rate and prepayment risk and, to a lesser extent, credit risk, by using a variety of hedging instruments.
+- take advantage of opportunities in the non-Agency residential mortgage market by purchasing investment grade and non-investment grade non-Agency RMBS, including senior and subordinated securities; - acquiring and managing a portfolio of corporate CLOs, with an emphasis on CLO mezzanine debt and equity tranches; - opportunistically acquiring and managing other mortgage- and real estate-related assets, such as MSRs, CRTs, CMBS, and residential mortgage loans, that we would hold for appreciation and/or current income; and - opportunistically mitigating our interest rate, prepayment, and, to a lesser extent, credit risks, by using a variety of hedging instruments.

-Our strategy is adaptable to changing market environments, subject to compliance with the income and other tests that will allow us to maintain our qualification as a REIT for U.S. federal income tax purposes and to maintain our exclusion from registration as an investment company under the Investment Company Act.
+Our strategy is adaptable to changing market environments, subject to compliance with the income and other tests that will enable us to maintain our qualification as a REIT for U.S. federal income tax purposes and to maintain our exclusion from registration as an investment company under the Investment Company Act.
 As a result, although we intend to focus on the acquisition and management primarily of Agency RMBS, and to a lesser extent, non-Agency RMBS, residential mortgage loans, MSRs, CRTs, and CMBS, our acquisition and management decisions will depend on prevailing market conditions and our targeted asset classes may vary over time in response to market conditions.
 To the extent that we acquire MSRs or engage in other strategies including certain relative value trading strategies, it may be necessary to conduct such activities through a taxable REIT subsidiary, or "TRS."
 The income from any such activities conducted through a domestic TRS would be subject to U.S. federal and state corporate income tax, as applicable.
 Our Manager is authorized to follow very broad investment guidelines and, as a result, we cannot predict our portfolio composition.
 We may change our strategy and policies without a vote of our shareholders.
 Moreover, although our independent trustees may periodically review our investment guidelines and our portfolio, they generally do not review our proposed asset acquisitions or asset management decisions.